Shoaib Akhtar: International career

 Considering his subsequent high profile in cricket, Akhtar's Test career started rather modestly.
 He was first picked to play on his home ground in Rawalpindi during the 2nd Test of the West Indies 1997/98 tour of Pakistan.
 He was subsequently included in the tour of South Africa during the winter of 1998, where he played in all three Tests.
 He was notably the spearhead of a depleted Pakistani bowling attack in the Peshawar Test against the visiting Australians later in 1998, where Mark Taylor scored his famous unbeaten 334 in Australia's first innings.
 Subsequently, after 8 Tests and 16 innings, Akhtar had accumulated only 18 wickets.

 Akhtar's run of impressive performances started in 1999, during a pre-World Cup series against India.
 It was followed by outstanding bowling performances in Sharjah and later in the 1999 Cricket World Cup.
+Writing in the context of the 1999 World Cup, former West Indies fast bowler Colin Croft, who compared his bowling style to that of Waqar Younis "in approach and delivery", also wrote that "Shoaib could very well be the first bowler to pass the official 100 miles per hour mark."
 His most significant performance was in India in 1999 when he captured eight wickets in the Asian Test championship match at Calcutta – including the wickets of Indian batsmen Rahul Dravid and Sachin Tendulkar when he bowled both batsmen off successive deliveries.
 It was the first ball he ever bowled to Tendulkar.
+He was also involved in Tendulkar's wicket in the 2nd innings of that same Test, when he was perceived as obstructing him from reaching the crease before he was run out by a long throw from substitute fielder Nadeem Khan, leading to rioting in the stands.